miseEnPlace-i/lapr2/docs/SprintB/US09/US09_RegisterVaccinationCenter.md

 # 4. Tests
 // Test without 1 parameter address (String)
 // Test without 1 parameter phone number (int)
-// Test without any parameter
+// Test with null values
 // ---

 **Test 1:** Check that it is not possible to create an instance of the VaccinationCenter class without the parameter address.

 	@Test(expected = IllegalArgumentException.class)